MY VIEW FROM THE COCKPIT

 I was on my way up the ladder of success, and The Attitude was out of control.

 I studied under some of the top surgeons in the world in London and Sydney, Australia.
 They not only taught me surgery, but they taught me how to advance our specialty.
-I began doing research, writing surgical articles and wrote over 130 articles for medical journals, I edited the largest selling book in the world on Pediatric Sinus Care and designed over 45 surgical instruments.
+I began doing research and wrote over 130 articles for medical journals, I edited the largest selling book in the world on Pediatric Sinus Care and designed over 45 surgical instruments.

-But I was still in the USAF and could not receive any financial benefit from the sale of these instruments.
+I was still in the USAF and could not receive any financial benefit from the sale of these instruments.
 So the manufacturers put my name “Parsons” on each instrument.
 As a result, my name was known all over the surgical world.
 I was invited to lecture in more places than you can imagine.
 The ATTITUDE?
-I had gone from Top Gun Fighter Pilot to Top Gun Surgeon.
+I had gone from Top Gun fighter pilot to Top Gun Surgeon.

 But my out-of-control-ego ruffled feathers, especially the General’s and his staff.
 Without formally accusing me, they began an investigation to prove that since the surgical instrument manufacturers were making millions, Colonel Parsons was taking money under the table.
 They were wrong.
 I never took any money, but when the investigation showed that I was innocent, 3 more investigations were held and I was put under house arrest.
 Yet, no wrongdoing was found and the house arrest was ultimately lifted, BUT…

-Three friends, who didn’t know each other, independently approached me.
+Three friends, who didn’t know each other, independently approached me not knowing that I was in crisis mode.
 The first friend said, “David, you have been doing some spectacular surgical work, let’s go together down to Mexico and see if we can’t help the poor rural people in the mountains?”
-I am an immense skeptic, I don’t say yes to anything without a thorough consideration.
+I am an immense skeptic, I didn’t say yes to anything without a thorough consideration.
 But I turned to that friend and said, “You bet, let’s go.”

 The third friend came to me and said, “David, let’s go to a Christian men’s retreat.”
 Being the spiritual skeptic I was, I would never go to such an event, but, I agreed to go.

-The Bible study was powerful and the mission work deeply touched my heart.
+The Bible study was powerful & the mission work deeply touched my heart.

-The men’s retreat was an opportunity to learn about and really grasp "Grace."
+But the men’s retreat was an opportunity to learn about and really grasp Grace.
 Grace is the unmerited, profound love of God given freely to each one of us.
 It isn’t earned, in fact, you can’t earn it, no matter how good you are.
 I had no clue as I was not only a non-believer, I was a rejector of Jesus.

 On the retreat, I was profoundly moved.
 I remember our small group leader took just our table to the chapel to talk and to pray together.
 We sang acappella the beautiful hymn “Here I am Lord,” from the ancient Book of Isaiah and the words of the song “Here I am, Lord.
 Is it I Lord?
 I have heard you calling in the night.
 I will go, Lord, if you lead me” went straight to my heart.